Second Italo-Ethiopian War

-The Second Italo-Ethiopian War, also referred to as the Second Italo-Abyssinian War, was a war of aggression waged by Italy against Ethiopia, which lasted from October 1935 to February 1937.
-In Ethiopia it is often referred to simply as the Italian Invasion (ጣልያን ወረራ; Weerara Xaaliyaanii), and in Italy as the Ethiopian War (Guerra d'Etiopia).
-It is seen as an example of the expansionist policy that characterized the Axis powers and the ineffectiveness of the League of Nations before the outbreak of World War II.
+The Second Italo-Ethiopian War, also referred to as the Second Italo-Abyssinian War, was a war of aggression waged by Italy against Ethiopia, which lasted from October 1935 to May 1936.
+In Ethiopia it is often referred to simply as the Italian Invasion (ጣልያን ወረራ), and in Italy as the Ethiopian War (Guerra d'Etiopia).
+The war is regarded as the largest colonial campaign in history.

-On 3 October 1935, two hundred thousand soldiers of the Italian Army commanded by Marshal Emilio De Bono attacked from Eritrea (then an Italian colonial possession) without prior declaration of war.
-At the same time a minor force under General Rodolfo Graziani attacked from Italian Somalia.
-On 6 October, Adwa was conquered, a symbolic place for the Italian army because of the defeat at the Battle of Adwa by the Ethiopian army during the First Italo-Ethiopian War.
-On 15 October, Italian troops seized Aksum, and an obelisk adorning the city was torn from its site and sent to Rome to be placed symbolically in front of the building of the Ministry of Colonies.
+On 3 October 1935, two hundred thousand soldiers of the Regio Esercito (Royal Army) commanded by Marshal Emilio De Bono attacked from Italian Eritrea without prior declaration of war.
+At the same time a smaller force under General Rodolfo Graziani attacked from Italian Somalia.
+On 6 October, Adwa was conquered, a symbolic place for the Italian army as it was the site of their defeat at the Battle of Adwa during the First Italo-Ethiopian War.
+On 15 October, Italian troops seized the town of Aksum, and its famous obelisk was torn from its site and sent to Rome to be placed symbolically in front of the building of the Ministry of Colonies.

-Exasperated by De Bono's slow and cautious progress, Italian prime minister Benito Mussolini replaced him with General Pietro Badoglio.
-Ethiopian forces attacked the newly arrived invading army and launched a counterattack in December 1935, but their poorly armed forces could not resist for long against the modern weapons of the Italians.
-Even the communications service of the Ethiopian forces depended on foot messengers, as they did not have radio.
-It was enough for the Italians to impose a narrow fence on Ethiopian detachments to leave them unaware of the movements of their own army.
-Nazi Germany sent arms and munitions to Ethiopia because it was frustrated over Italian objections to its attempts to integrate Austria.
-This prolonged the war and sapped Italian resources.
-It would soon lead to Italy's greater economic dependence on Germany and less interventionist policy on Austria, clearing the path for Adolf Hitler's Anschluss.